alexarlord-boop/proto/README.md

 - **Event Handlers**: Add custom JavaScript event handlers to components
 - **Data Binding**: Connect table components to SQL queries or API endpoints
 - **Persistent Canvas**: Save your layouts and reload them anytime
+- **Full-Screen Preview**: View your canvas as end-users would see it 🆕

 ### 4. Data Integration
 - **SQL Query Data Sources**: Use saved SQL queries to populate table components